microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

   between these prompts.
 * FinalTerm (and xterm.js) also support marking up more than just the prompt.
-  They go so far as to differentiate the start/end of the prompt, the start of the cmmandline input, and the start/end of the command output.
+  They go so far as to differentiate the start/end of the prompt, the start of the commandline input, and the start/end of the command output.
   `FTCS_COMMAND_FINISHED` is even designed to include metadata indicating whether a command succeeded or failed.
 * Additionally, Terminal.app allows users to "bookmark" lines via the UI.
 That allows users to quickly come back to something they feel is important.
-* Consider also editors like Visual Stutio.
+* Consider also editors like Visual Studio.
 VS also uses little marks on the scrollbar to indicate where other matches are for whatever the given search term is.